 Whilst Spanish authorities are busy coaxing Stag Dos down from lamp posts in Benidorm, consider staying in a casa rurale instead.
 These country cottages are often formerly abandoned properties – perhaps old farm houses or labourers’ cottages.
 Tourism has given them a new lease of life, but they still offer a humble, simple way of living.
 Though close to local amenities, they sit in rustic settings – perhaps looking out over almond or olive groves.
 They’ll be traditionally furnished, and offer a humble, slow travel side to Valencia with high responsible tourism credentials – think home-made laundry soap, low-energy light bulbs, and modest water supplies heated by solar power.
 A casa rurale can be a great base for an active holiday, or a wonderful setting for your next retreat.
 Pack your sketchpad: a visit from the local bread delivery van, or maybe a golden eagle sighting, will be your only distractions all morning.

-The Valencia region is one of the sunniest eastern regions of Spain.
-Its three provinces share a penchant for festivals, but there’s much to celebrate outside of the revelry.
-Discover it all in our Valencia travel guide.
+The Valencia region is one of the sunniest eastern regions of Spain and its three provinces share a penchant for festivals.

-Perfect paella, freshly squeezed orange juice, abundant seafood and omnipresent almonds – Valencia has superb fresh food, all locally grown, caught and harvested.
+Perfect paella, freshly squeezed orange juice, abundant seafood and omnipresent almonds are on your Valencian plate.

-You don’t have to go anywhere near Benidorm.
+You don’t have to go anywhere near Benidorm; travel inland, and travel off season, cycling on quiet roads along riversides.